Communications by NHRIs/CSOs

 Other practical issues

 Under the CM’s rules of procedure, the respondent state is required to submit an action plan or action report at the latest six months after the date on which the Court’s judgment becomes final.
 The national reflection procedure should, therefore, start shortly after the judgment becomes final.
-The views of NHRIs and NGOs may sometimes be useful at an early stage.
+The views of NHRIs and CSOs may sometimes be useful at an early stage.

 All action plans and action reports submitted by respondent states are immediately posted on the CM website (“Documents” – “Latest DH docs”) and available on HUDOC-EXEC, except in the very rare cases where a request for confidentiality is made by the state concerned.